 Property damaged during a pour or a cement truck accident could bury your business in debt.
 Shield it from lawsuits, medical bills, and other expenses with insurance for concrete contractors.

 These policies provide coverage for common risks of concrete businesses.

 This policy covers the most common risks, such as a lawsuit over concrete tracked across a client’s floor.
-Bundle with property insurance for savings in a business owner’s policy.
+Bundle with property insurance for savings in a business owner’s policy (BOP).

 Workers’ compensation insurance is required in almost every state for concrete businesses that have employees.
-It can cover medical bills for work-related injuries.
+It can cover medical costs for work-related injuries.

 This policy covers third-party injuries and property damage caused by concrete company vehicles, as well as repairs to vehicles damaged by weather or vandalism.

 This policy can pay for repair or replacement of a concrete contractor’s tools if they are lost, stolen, or damaged.
 More valuable equipment may require inland marine insurance.

 From sidewalks to foundations, concrete work involves many risks.
 An employee could suffer a back injury from lifting a bag of cement, or a customer could sue if a pour causes property damage.
 Concrete contractor insurance can help cover medical bills, legal expenses, the cost of replacing stolen equipment, and more.

 Don't see your profession?
 Don't worry.
 We insure most businesses.